michplunkett/golang-scripting/README.md

 ## Scripts

 ### Reddit Comment and Post Deleter
-This is used to delete all comments for a given user that are older than 2-years-old.
+This script deletes all comments for a given user that are older than 2 years old.
 To properly configure, please create the following environment variables: `REDDIT_USER_ID`, `REDDIT_USER_PASSWORD`, `REDDIT_APP_ID`, `REDDIT_SECRET`.

 For information regarding the acquisition of values for the above environment variables, please